Oliva Sabuco: Cosmology

 The second part of her work described astronomical and geological events and how they support the theory of human nature.
-It was important to learn how the macrocosm functions because humans were a microcosm within the board world.
+It was important to learn how the macrocosm functions because humans were a microcosm within the broader world.
 Understanding how the world came to be would teach humans how to live in that world.
-A person's condition, whether improving or declining was related to cosmology.
+A person's condition, whether improving or declining, was related to cosmology.
 Such topics included the moon, the magnitude of the Earth and its atmosphere, solar and lunar eclipses and the magnitude of the cosmos.
 An individual's life cycle would improve or decline just like a moon's cycle would be waxing or waning.
-Within macrocosm, the moon was defined as the brain of the world which provided moisture and growth to its waters.
-Microcosm, on the other hand, described the sun as the heart of the world which gave warmth and life to the world.
+Within the macrocosm, the moon was defined as the brain of the world, which provided moisture and growth to its waters.
+Microcosm, on the other hand, described the sun as the heart of the world, which gave warmth and life to the world.
 The emphasis was placed on the brain, making it more significant than the heart, as the moon was more vital than the sun.

 World improvements: judicial, legislative, and social thoughts

 Sabuco introduced smaller systems of reformation into her idea of human nature.
 Sabuco advocated for the creation of legislative, judicial and social reforms in the welfare rights of the powerless, people such as peasants, workers and householders.
 The powerless were the ones whose health was severely impacted the most by the misery and despair of everyday life.
 Excess and greed should be avoided because they were bad for the social and individual body.

 She argued for a legal reformation of judicial laws, doctrines of appeals and better protection under the law.
 She reasoned that the individuals who created the laws would be the only ones who would comprehend them.
 Therefore, the laws would not be applicable or fair to lower socioeconomic classes who did not partake in the creation of them.
 Laws must be clear, written in simple language and precise so proper justice could be granted to the poor.
 Sabuco also argued against juridical doctrines of appeal to authority figures of Roman law.
-Authoritarian power was passed down through generations and individuals' verdicts had varying interpretations from previous generations of authorities who lacked knowledge about the present case.
-As a result, she believed protection under the law was unequal for most of the public and most did not receive proper justice.
+Authoritarian power was passed down through generations, and individuals' verdicts had varying interpretations from previous generations of authorities who lacked knowledge about the present case.
+As a result, she believed protection under the law was unequal for most of the public, and most did not receive proper justice.

-Legislative reformation should include protection for farmers and peasants because their labor and production was essential in the survival of others within the nation.
+Legislative reformation should include protection for farmers and peasants because their labour and production were essential in the survival of others within the nation.
 She was a strong proponent of preventing the authority from confiscating land, livestock, and crops.

 Sabuco criticized university policies and the objectives of the education system.
-She mentioned the lack of proper criteria for an individual regarding admissions and recommended examiners evaluate potential candidates' abilities when granting admission.
+She mentioned the lack of proper criteria for an individual regarding admissions and recommended that examiners evaluate potential candidates' abilities when granting admission.
 She also denounced the importance of charging students tuition because students were admitted who could afford tuition but lacked the proper aptitude to succeed.